 Also, customers are more thoughtful than ever about what information they’re willing to share and how it’s being used.
 Finally, scalability and personalisation have become buzzwords, but you can’t accomplish either without strong analytics – and getting that has been an uphill climb for many businesses.

-To succeed in this new era, it’s crucial for marketers to use data to inform and optimize outcomes.
-We spoke with cutting-edge marketers from Cox Automotive and Sobeys about charting their own paths forward, and how that’s driving their companies to succeed in today’s digital-first landscape.
+How are companies succeeding in this new era of marketing?
+We spoke with marketers from Cox Automotive and Sobeys about charting their own paths forward and how they’re finding ways to connect with customers in this complex landscape.

 Here’s how those companies adapted their marketing data analytics to become more efficient and improve outcomes across the customer journey.